cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

 ### Box Attributes

-Some additional display parameters can be set directly on the `BPF` box through [box attributes inputs](objects#box-attributes-inputs).
+Some additional display parameters can be set directly on the `BPF` box through ["box attribute" inputs](objects#box-attribute-inputs).
 The `display-min` / `display-max` parameters change the vertical range that is displayed on the box.

 <img src="bpf_img/bpf-display-max.png">